thennen/counting-molecules/README.md

 ### Installing

-Clone this repository, navigate to said directory, and run:
+This package is not yet registered.
+To install, clone this repository, navigate to its directory, and run:

 ```
 pip install .